near/node-docs/docs/maintenance/recompress-storage.md

-Note also that if you are operating an archival node but are worried about scheduling (e.g. you’re busy dealing with other issues and thus have no time to deal with noeard database changes) you can postpone the recompression.
+Note also that if you are operating an archival node but are worried about scheduling (e.g. you’re busy dealing with other issues and thus have no time to deal with neard database changes) you can postpone the recompression.